-In this part, we show our regularized universal topological local markers can be reduced to the local markers proposed in \cite{Chen2023PRBp45111} in the thermodynamic limit.
-Firstly, the commutator $[\hat{x}_i, H]$ is bounded regardless of the lattice size for local Hamiltonian with a finite gap \cite{Hastings2010Jompp,Hastings2011AoPp1699,Toniolo2022LiMPp126}, in the thermodynamic limit, the relevant part is only the leading term
+In this appendix, we show that our regularized universal topological markers can be reduced to the markers proposed in \cite{Chen2023PRBp45111} in the thermodynamic limit.
+First, the commutator $[\hat{x}_i, H]$ is bounded regardless of the lattice size for a local Hamiltonian with a finite gap \cite{Hastings2010Jompp,Hastings2011AoPp1699,Toniolo2022LiMPp126}; in the thermodynamic limit, the relevant part is only the leading term

-on the other hand
+On the other hand